 SHARES ELIGIBLE FOR FUTURE SALE.
 Sales of substantial amounts of Common Stock in the public market could have an adverse effect on the price of the Common Stock.
-In addition to the shares offered hereby, approximately [16,963,161] shares of Common Stock are currently freely tradeable on the open market as of November 1, 1996.
+In addition to the shares offered hereby, approximately 17,933,328 shares of Common Stock were freely tradable on the open market as of January 27, 1997.
 In addition, approximately 874,270 shares are eligible for sale pursuant to Rule 144 of the Securities Act.
-Also, as of November 1, 1996, options to purchase 1,672,551 shares of Common Stock were outstanding pursuant to the Company's stock option plans and 1,165,510 of such shares were vested and could be exercised at any time prior to their respective expiration dates.
-As of November 1, 1996, 26,738 shares of Common Stock were issuable upon the exercise of warrants issued in connection with a capital lease financing in March 1994 and 1,259,000 shares of Common Stock were issuable upon the exercise of warrants issued to date in connection with the Company's convertible debenture financings.
+Also, as of January 27, 1997, options to purchase 1,598,027 shares of Common Stock were outstanding pursuant to the Company's stock option plans and 1,115,218 of such shares were vested and could be exercised at any time prior to their respective expiration dates.
+As of January 27, 1997, 26,738 shares of Common Stock were issuable upon the exercise of warrants issued in connection with a capital lease financing in March 1994, 1,259,000 shares of Common Stock were issuable upon the exercise of warrants issued to date in connection with the Company's convertible debenture financings and 500,000 shares of Common Stock were issuable upon the exercise of warrants issued to date in connection with the Company's October 1996 Private Placement.